 WOODEN DRAWER SLIDES:

 - Drawer sides and joinery are not full of metal hardware

 - In case goods wood slides can wear over time from wood on wood and may become bumpy

 *Wooden drawer slides are another solid wood feature that is susceptible to humidity.
 Humidity must be controlled so expansion and contraction doesn’t cause drawers to stick.

 - Ideal for frequent daily use

 CENTER MOUNT: These are wood or ball bearing single slides that mount underneath the drawer in the center.
 Since it’s underneath the drawer, it can’t be seen when the drawer is open.
 Center mounts often have a lighter weight rating.

 SIDE MOUNT: Come in pairs or sets with a slide attaching to each side of the drawer with either a ball bearing or roller mechanism.
 Can support more weight than center mounts but can be seen when the drawer is open.
 The side mount means the drawers will be smaller since the mount is attached on the sides of the drawer.
 Can handle heavy load capacity.

-The Amish Plymouth Chest of Drawers has full extension side mount drawer slides.
+The Amish Williston Chest of Drawers has full extension side mount drawer slides.